 Inside the entrance lobby are lavatories and storage rooms.
 The west end has a cantilevered organ gallery with an organ by J. W. Walker & Sons (1959-60).
-The five- bay nave with a flat ceiling is divided from the aisles by circular pillars, with further pillars dividing the south aisle from the Blessed Sacrament chapel.
-The Stations comprise 15 scenes, and are by Clark (later coloured by Sister Concordia OSB).
+The five-bay nave with a flat ceiling is divided from the aisles by circular pillars, with further pillars dividing the south aisle from the Blessed Sacrament chapel.
+The fifteen Stations of the Cross are by Clark (later coloured by Sister Concordia OSB).
 The northeast chapel is now the Lady Chapel with a circular skylight, which might have been the original baptistery.
-It has a blue-green tiled background with four angles (Kossowski), and a statue of the Virgin and Child (by Clark).
+It has a blue-green tiled background with four angles (Kossowski), and a statue of the Virgin and Child (Clark).
 This is framed by brick pillars with two further ceramic angels by Kossowski.
 In front stands the circular stone font with a carved dove.

 The sanctuary has a basket arch framing the east wall and hiding the five square windows arranged vertically on either side.
 The east wall has a Risen Christ with two angels (by Clark).
 The ambo of 1996 matches the original stone altar with its round pillars.
 To the south of the sanctuary, beside the entrance to the sacristies and a confessional, is another ceramic panel by Kossowski.
 It depicts St Joseph with the Christ Child, surrounded by four scenes showing St Joseph’s dream, the Flight into Egypt, the Betrothal and the Finding in the Temple.

 To the south is the Blessed Sacrament chapel (formerly the Lady Chapel).
 The simple rendered rear wall might be an indication that the decoration was altered when this became the Blessed Sacrament chapel.
 In 1959 Clark was paid for carved decoration on the Lady Chapel canopy; however, this appears to have been removed.
 The tabernacle stand of timber and rubble stone and the timber altar are by Keith Morris (1970s), incorporating timber from the former pulpit and a previous tabernacle altar.
 In the corner is a gilded statue of St Thomas of Canterbury, a gift from Fr Scott who had bought it when travelling abroad.
 The chapel is lit by two circular skylights.
 A former confessional at the southwest is now the repository.
-Nearby are statues of the Sacred Heart, St Patrick, St George, and St Jude, all by Clark (some were later coloured by Sister Concordia OSB), as well as a standard modern statue of St Anthony.
+Nearby are statues of the Sacred Heart, St Patrick, St George, and St Jude, all by Clark (some were later coloured by Sister Concordia OSB).

 Architect: E. G. Dodds